shimberger/recollectdb/README.md

 ### Record Layer

-Implements a somewhat structured record layer on top of the storage layer.
+Implements a structured record layer on top of the storage layer.
 Allows to add records to storage and also allows the client to iterate over the records.
 A record has a type and consists of multiple equally n-sized chunks, where the last chunk can be smaller.
 Each chunk contains a footer with the following meta-data:

 - type (byte)
-- payload size (short)
+- data size (short)
 - index (short)
 - isLast (byte)